CPAN-Security/security.metacpan.org/docs/simplified-supplychain.md

 If an Author has upstream (reverse) dependencies, the Author is also considered to be a Developer (as seen from the upstream Author's perspective.
 See below).

-### Steward
-A type of Author with reduced responsibilities.
-Ensures the ongoing quality of the code.
-Typically only works on security issues and bugfixes.
-Usually doesn't work on new features.
-Works with the Author primarily, and may take responsiblity on their behalf when security and bugs are concerned.

 ### Custodian
 A type of Steward with reduced responsibilities.